Need help creating your class? Let us help!

 Keep these tips in mind while brainstorming class topics:

-- Make content that reflects your personal style
+- Reflect your personal style

-If we all followed the same teaching methodology, Studio would have no purpose!
+If we all followed the same teaching methodology, Live Studio would have no purpose!
 This is content created by YOU alone, and your unique specialties will resonate with certain students.
 Let your personal teaching style and attributes shine through the classes you create.

 Examples of popular class events: